andresgur/muse_project/README.md

 # muse_project

-These scripts were developed for https://ui.adsabs.harvard.edu/abs/2022A%26A...666A.100G/abstract

-Various scripts for multi-wavelength analysis of ULX and their environments
+These scripts were developed for [Gúrpide et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...666A.100G/abstract) and have been regularly updated since then.
+They allow to extract useful information mainly from MUSE datacubes and images but there's also some functionality to extract fluxes from hst images and chandra PSF profiles

 ~~~~~~~~~~~~~~~~~~
 ~    Chandra     ~